Working Group Considerations for 2022-23 Awards

 - Department websites at your home institutions can often host event information, links to resources, and registration information.

-- Postponing activities: Working groups wishing to postpone Fall 2021 activities to Spring 2022 should notify the CNY Humanities Corridor (email@example.com) of their plans to do so.
-Please note, 2021-22 academic year activities cannot be postponed into the next academic year.
+- Postponing activities: Working Groups wishing to postpone a "fall semester activity to spring," should notify the CNY Humanities Corridor (CNYHumanities@syr.edu) of their plans to do so.
+However, please remember, current academic year activities cannot be postponed into the next academic year.

-- Canceling activities: Working groups that have to cancel 2021-22 activities should notify us as soon as possible.
-If you wish to propose that your canceled activities be hosted in the future, your working group will need to reapply for funding in a future proposal cycle.
+- Canceling activities: Working Groups that have to cancel any award-supported activities should notify us as soon as possible.
+If you wish to propose that your canceled activities be hosted in the future, your Working Group will need to reapply for funding in a future proposal cycle.

-- Public health and safety guidelines may continue to change and differ across the Corridor’s 11 campuses and the 9 counties they span across upstate New York.
-Please keep the potential for differing policies in mind if you anticipate planning any in-person gatherings.
-Working group members from certain campuses, for example, may be restricted from any work-related travel, per their college COVID policies.
+- Public health and safety guidelines may continue to change and differ across the Corridor’s 11 campuses and the nine counties they span across upstate New York.
+Please keep the potential for differing policies in mind if you anticipate planning any in person gatherings.
+Working Group members from certain campuses, for example, may be restricted from any work-related travel, per their institution COVID-19 policies.
 Likewise, institutions may continue to prohibit visitors on campus.

 Things to Avoid (in Budgets and Planning)

-1 - Working Group X has an approved activity budget of $1500 (for an invited speaker’s travel, lodging, and for a catered meal with students), plus $400 for the speaker’s honorarium.
-Given COVID campus hosting policies and travel restrictions, their event will now be virtual format.
-Since the only expense for this activity is now the honorarium, can the working group give the speaker a higher honorarium, e.g., $1500, instead of the approved $400?
+1 - Working Group X has an approved activity budget of $1,500 for an invited speaker’s travel, lodging, and for a catered meal with students, plus $400 for the speaker’s honorarium.
+Given COVID-19 campus hosting policies and travel restrictions, their event will now be virtual format.
+Since the only expense for this activity is now the honorarium, can the Working Group give the speaker a higher honorarium, e.g., $1,500, instead of the approved $400?

 - The answer to this possible scenario is no. The honorarium level originally proposed as suitable would remain appropriate in the new, online format.
 Any unused funds will return to the pool of available funding for Corridor activities in future proposal cycles.

-- However, if this hypothetical group wished to consider, for example, inviting 2 additional outside speakers for a panel discussion, then an amended budget request would be considered to pay 3 speakers an honorarium of $400 each.
+- However, if this hypothetical Working Group wished to consider, for example, inviting two additional outside speakers for a panel discussion, then an amended budget request would be considered to pay three speakers an honorarium of $400 each.
 Note: additional speakers may not be appropriate for all activities.

-2 - Working Group Y has an approved activity budget of $2500 for a 3-day conference on one Corridor campus.
-Since the conference can’t proceed as planned, given campus restrictions, can they, instead, host a series of events online and add some new activities, beyond what they originally proposed (e.g., performances, exhibits, publications)?
+2 - Working Group Y has an approved activity budget of $2,500 for a 3-day conference on one Corridor campus.
+Since the conference cannot proceed as planned, given campus restrictions, can they, instead, host a series of events online and add some new activities, beyond what they originally proposed (e.g., performances, exhibits, publications)?

-- This hypothetical group’s creativity blossomed, as they re-thought their activity, but many of their new ideas go well beyond what was originally proposed and approved.
+- This hypothetical Working Group’s creativity blossomed, as they re-thought their activity, but many of their new ideas go well beyond what was originally proposed and approved.

 - In this scenario, it would be important to distinguish re-imagined activities, that approximate the original activity and timeframe, from new activities that are wholly different or that add significantly to the kinds of collaborations involved.